2022 Year in Review: Part II

 Lewis Central cuts ribbon for new high school performing arts center

-In August, Lewis Central High School elebrated its new performing arts center with a ribbon-cutting ceremony on the main stage.
+In August, Lewis Central High School celebrated its new performing arts center with a ribbon-cutting ceremony on the main stage.

 The center — part of an addition built on to the southwest part of the school — features a 33,775-square-foot auditorium that seats 1,126 people, has a professional-height fly loft and was slated to be outfitted with the latest theater equipment.